 STEP is a free service offered by the United States State Department.
-The program allows you to enter your travel itinerary in order to receive alerts and warned be of any risks or emergencies in your travel destinations.
+The program allows you to enter your travel itinerary in order to receive alerts and warnings of any risks or emergencies in your travel destinations.

-The program is designed for US citizens who are traveling abroad and allows embassy staff to proactively contact you in the event of an emergency.
+The program is designed for US citizens traveling abroad and allows embassy staff to proactively contact you in the event of an emergency.

 Enrolling in the Smart Traveler Enrollment Program

-Enrolling is super easy.
-All you have to do is point your browser to the website the Smart Traveler Enrollment Program website.
+Enrolling is extremely easy.
+All you have to do is visit the Smart Traveler Enrollment Program (STEP) website.

 - Personal information, like your name and birthdate

-- Contact information while traveling, like an email or cell phone number
+- Contact information while traveling, like an email or mobile phone number

 - Passport details